Relaxation…thank you, i’ll take some!

 Now look at us.

 We come home from a hard slog at work, and then we try to have our own “down time”…television, internet…but what are we really doing?
-Tapping into tension-filled programs, zipping around websites…we have to be kidding ourselves.
+Tapping into tension-filled programs, zipping around websites…I feel worn out just thinking about it.

 Recording relaxation CDs, i often get asked “how can i relax?”.
 The most common question within this subject is “what can i do to relax?”…and therein lies the answer, within the question itself.
 What can i DO to relax…simple… DO nothing.